See my new travel writing website, www.travelwrighter.com

 Chris Wright is a journalist specialising in business and financial journalism across Asia, Australia and the Middle East.
 He is the Asia editor for Euromoney magazine and is based in Singapore, covering the Asia Pacific region.

 Chris’s first book, No More Worlds to Conquer, was published by The Friday Project, a HarperCollins imprint, in May 2015.
+His second, Rum and Coal: The Ken Talbot Story is forthcoming.
+A third, about Macquarie Bank, co-written with Joyce Moullakis, will be published by Allen & Unwin in February 2023.

 In other writing forms, in 2013 Chris was shortlisted for the 30-hour novel prize by the HarperCollins authonomy community.
 Chris’s entry, In Flight, was for a competition hosted by Kernel magazine to produce an entire novel from scratch over the course of a single weekend.